Avoidant Attachment

 Changing your attachment style is possible, but it requires sustained effort and self-awareness.
 Research by psychologists including R. Chris Fraley has demonstrated that attachment styles are not fixed — they exist on a spectrum and can shift over time.
 Here are key elements of the journey:

-• Self-awareness: Recognizing your avoidant patterns is the essential first step.
+- Self-awareness: Recognizing your avoidant patterns is the essential first step.
 Noticing when you are pulling away, shutting down, or devaluing a partner allows you to make a different choice.
+If you have not yet pinned down whether your style sits closer to dismissive, fearful, or somewhere on the secure end, the attachment style quiz is a useful starting point.

 Earned secure attachment does not mean you will never feel the pull toward distance.
 It means you have the awareness and skills to recognize that pull and choose connection instead.